 When vetting a digital transformation specialist, look for someone with proven experience with various successful companies.
 Prioritize a specialist who understands that the human aspect of a digital transformation is equally as important as technological changes.

 Perhaps the most challenging aspect of a digital transformation is change management at a human level.
 Humans are naturally resistant to change — it is a form of self-preservation.
 That is why it is crucial to get employee buy-in at all levels from day one.

 First, focus on getting leadership on board.
 Not only do leaders drive change in the organization and understand the need for it at a higher level, but there is also a natural trickle-down effect.

-Remember that the goal isn’t to prepare your employees for this change; it is preparing them for ongoing change.
-A digital transformation is ever-evolving.
-Implementing adaptability, innovation, and discovery as a core component of your business will create a resilient company culture that is ready for anything.
+Remember that the goal isn’t to prepare your employees for this change; it is to prepare them for ongoing change.
+Digital transformation is ever-evolving.
+Implementing adaptability, innovation, and discovery as core component of your business will create a resilient company culture that is ready for anything.